-- 1. To fulfil the statutory requirement to publish and update a Contaminated Land Strategy. - 2.
+- To fulfil the statutory requirement to publish and update the Contaminated Land Strategy for Babergh and Mid Suffolk District Councils - this strategy supersedes previous versions. - 2.
 To set out a strategy that meets the statutory requirements.
-These are: - (a) be rational, ordered and efficient; - (b) be proportionate to the seriousness of any actual or potential risk; - (c) seek to ensure that the most pressing and serious problems are identified first; - (d) ensure that resources are concentrated on investigating in areas where the authority is most likely to identify contaminated land; and
+These are: - (a) be rational, ordered and efficient; - (b) be proportionate to the seriousness of any actual or potential risk;

-1 A Special Site is a site that meets one of the statutory definitions for Special Sites.
+&lt;sup>1 A Special Site is a site that meets one of the statutory definitions for Special Sites.
 In general, Special Sites have had uses where the Environment Agency is likely to already have a regulatory responsibility, for example sites subject to Environmental Permitting.
 Special Sites are not necessarily more contaminated than other kinds of site.
 Examples of Special Sites are nuclear sites, current MOD sites, oil refineries, and sites that may be causing pollution of drinking water resources.
-The full definition of the term "Special Site" is given in the Contaminated Land (England) Regulations 2006, an extract of which is also reproduced in Appendix 5.

-- (e) ensure that the local authority efficiently identifies requirements for the detailed inspection of particular areas of land. - 3.
-To explain how Babergh DC plans to carry out its duties under Part IIA. - 4.
-To provide an accessible source of reference on contaminated land issues in Babergh, and to inform stakeholders of Babergh DC's intentions. - 5.
-To explain how Babergh DC will communicate with the Environment Agency, and provide the Agency with the information that is required by Part IIA.
+- (c) seek to ensure that the most pressing and serious problems are identified first; - (d) ensure that resources are concentrated on investigating in areas where the authorities are most likely to identify Contaminated Land; and - (e) ensure that the local authority efficiently identifies requirements for the detailed inspection of particular areas of land. - 3.
+To explain how the Councils plan to carry out their duties under Part IIA of the Environmental Protection Act 1990. - 4.
+To provide an accessible source of reference on Contaminated Land issues across the heart of Suffolk, and to inform stakeholders of the Councils' intentions. - 5.
+To explain how the Councils will communicate with the Environment Agency and provide the Agency with the information that is required by Part IIA.